bitprj/curriculum/Computational-Social-Science-Twitter-Topic/activities/Activity3_Cursor and Pagination/README.md

 # name

-Cousor and Pagination
+Cursor and Pagination

 # description

-Work in Tweepy application to make it more streamlined and modular
+Work with a Tweepy application to make it more streamlined and modular!

 # summary

-Work on a the main code, better understanding of Cursor, begin using Cursor class to get friend list and timeline Tweets
+Begin using the Cursor class to get friend list and timeline Tweets, as well as streamline authentication!